lemonrock/syscall-alt/README.md

 ## TODO

-* syscalls are not actually implemented for mips, mips64, powerpc, powerpc64, or s390x but could be by tring to use musl's `syscall_arch.h` headers (bar s390x)
+* syscalls are not actually implemented for Linux mips, mips64, powerpc, powerpc64, or s390x but could be by tring to use musl's `syscall_arch.h` headers (bar s390x)
+* We could implement iOS ARM 32-bit syscalls; see <https://stackoverflow.com/questions/4371897/arm-darwin-assembly-looking-for-system-calls-tutorial-perhaps> for ideas
+* Support ARM and ARM64 for the BSDs as and when rust gains support for them
+* Syscalling is not implemented for Solaris, and won't ever be implemented for Windows

 ## Licensing